Knights of Labor: Racism and wages

-The Knights of Labor supported the Chinese Exclusion Act, claiming that industrialists were using Chinese workers as a wedge to keep wages low.
+The Knights of Labor supported the 1882 Chinese Exclusion Act, claiming industrialists were using Chinese workers as a wedge to keep wages low.
+In addition to supporting legislation including the Exclusion Act and the 1885 Alien Contract Labor Law, the Knights of Labor continued their agenda through racially motivated attacks on Chinese workers and their property.

+Chinese workers were one of the only groups excluded from the Knights of Labor, even if immigrants from non-Western Europe were considered to be second-class citizens at this time.
+Alexander Saxton wrote “only at accepting Chinese did the Knights generally draw the line.”
+The Knights of Labor consistently made efforts towards many problems in the workforce but often left out any advances that would benefit the Chinese communities.

 Anti-Chinese rhetoric and violence were more prevalent among the western chapters of the Knights.
-In 1880, San Francisco Knights wrote, "They bear the semblance of men, but live like beasts...who eat rice and the offal of the slaughter house.
+In 1880, San Francisco Knights wrote, "They bear the semblance of men, but live like beasts...who eat rice and the offal of the slaughterhouse."
 The article also calls Chinese "natural thieves" and states that all Chinese women are prostitutes.
 In March 1882, Knights joined the San Francisco rally to demand expulsion of the Chinese.
-Several years later, mobs led by the Knights of Labor, a loosely structured labor federation, rounded up Seattle's Chinese-born workers and campaigned prevent further immigration.
+Several years later, mobs led by the Knights of Labor rounded up Seattle's Chinese-born workers and campaigned to prevent further immigration.

-Catharine Collomp notes that "Chinese exclusion was the only issue about which the Knights of Labor and the American Federation of Labor constantly lobbied the Federal government."
+Historian Catharine Collomp notes that "Chinese exclusion was the only issue about which the Knights of Labor and the American Federation of Labor constantly lobbied the federal government."